Should I Replace Both Knees at Once?

 Some patients who have one knee replaced can have difficulties with recovery.

-“Some people have crooked legs, or one leg that is slightly longer, and so their therapy and recovery after surgery is tough – one knee is good and one isn’t,” said Chatrath.
+“Some people have crooked legs, or one leg that is slightly longer, and so their therapy and recovery after surgery is tough – one knee is good and one isn’t,” said Christensen.
 “Replacing both – when that option is available – is something I recommend.”

 Patients must also be ready to be in surgery longer, however.